LaunchMenu/LaunchMenu/docs/Planning.md

 - Menu Items will be combination of a view component and action bindings.
 - Menu Items can add extra behavior/interaction through their view, which won't be controlled by the menu.
-- Actions are things that can be executed on certain menu items:
+- Actions are things that can be executed on certain menu items.
     - Handlers can be added to actions to describe what the action should do for a particular item.
-        - Action handler is implemented outside the MenuItem
+        - Action handler is implemented outside the MenuItem.
-        - This action handler has a semi static/global implementation
+        - This action handler has a semi static/global implementation.
-        - Action handlers are to be used by many different implementations of MenuItems
+        - Action handlers are to be used by many different implementations of MenuItems.
             - This is required behavior for multi-item selection actions.
-        - Action can have multiple implementations:
+        - Action can have multiple implementations.
-            - E.G. "Copy" action could have different implementations for:
+            - E.G. "Copy" action could have different implementations for.
                  - CopyText - Copies text to clipboard
                  - CopyImage - Copies image data to clipboard
                  - CopyFile  - Copies file item to clipboard (OS specific)